Chinchinim: History

 The name 'Chinchinim' is derived from 'Chinchinath', the local deity, from one of the four temples present in Chinchinim.
 These temples are said to be destroyed by the Portuguese in AD 1567.
 The other view is that the temples simply disappeared as the devotees converted to Christianity.
+Another possible etymology of Chinchinim comes from 'Chinch' the Konkani word for "Tamarind" since in the olden days tamarind trees were abundant in the village.

 A church dedicated to St Anne was built in AD 1590 by the Jesuits.
 It was built by contributions from the Communidade of the village and the neighbouring villages.
 The church was burnt during the Muslim invasions, and the present Our Lady of Hope church was built in AD 1627, which was also burnt during the Maratha invasion in AD 1739.
 The repairs were done in the following years.
 Chinchinim also houses the Chapel of St Sebastian, frequented by people of all religions for the last century.

 At the beginning of the twentieth century, there was a great plague in Goa, killing many in Chinchinim.
-A local doctor named Dr Miguel de Loiola Furtado or simply Dotor Minglu worked tirelessly to save as many lives as he could, but then, the flu hit the village, and his works seemed to be all in vain.
+A local doctor named Dr Miguel de Loyola Furtado or simply Doctor Minglu worked tirelessly to save as many lives as he could, but then, the flu hit the village, and his works seemed to be all in vain.
 At that time, he along with the Vicar of the church, got the Lumanaria started in homage to St Sebastian, where on each day, one group of Chinchinim residents would take the image of St Sebastian to their homes and accompany it back to the church square with great pomp and reverence.

-The flu cleared out, and many people were saved, while Dotor Minglu died in the epidemic, ironically, while he was the leader fighting it.
+The flu cleared out, and many people were saved, while Doctor Minglu died in the epidemic, ironically, while he was the leader fighting it.

-After his death, the Lumanirias continued, however, of the days kept for each group of Chinchinim residents, now segregated by wards, one day was reserved for the family and relatives of Dotor Minglu.
+After his death, the Lumanirias continued, however, of the days kept for each group of Chinchinim residents, now segregated by wards, one day was reserved for the family and relatives of Doctor Minglu.

-Dotor Minglu is also known for his daughter and oldest son, who were Goa's fearless writers, who haunted both the Portuguese rulers and the anti-Portuguese.
+Doctor Minglu is also known for his daughter and oldest son, who were Goa's fearless writers, who haunted both the Portuguese rulers and the anti-Portuguese.
 Their works related to Goa and how Goa laid at the centre of the Portuguese Empire.

 His son Mario de Loiola Furtado carried a newspaper column Manual de Rua which means 'Street guide' which awoke and enlightened many a Goan.
 He made Goans realise that they were not ruled by the Portuguese, but they ruled Portugal.
 Their votes counted in deciding who ruled Portugal and in Portugal's and the colonies' destiny.

 His daughter Leonor, or Lulita as she was known, took journalism to new levels as far as Goans and women are concerned, with the family publication, India Purtuguesa.